gradio-app/gradio/README.md

 > [!TIP]
- > We shorten the imported name from <code>gradio</code> to <code>gr</code> for better readability of code.
-This is a widely adopted convention that you should follow so that anyone working with your code can easily understand it.
+ > We shorten the imported name from <code>gradio</code> to <code>gr</code>.
+This is a widely adopted convention for better readability of code.

 Now, run your code.
-If you've written the Python code in a file named, for example, `app.py`, then you would run `python app.py` from the terminal.
+If you've written the Python code in a file named `app.py`, then you would run `python app.py` from the terminal.

 The demo below will open in a browser on [http://localhost:7860](http://localhost:7860) if running from a file.
 If you are running within a notebook, the demo will appear embedded within the notebook.